rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 ## GPIO Output ##

-GPIO output is an incredibly versatile and powerful tool, especially given that it takes little effort to use and control it.
+GPIO output is a versatile and powerful tool, especially given that it takes little effort to use and control it.
 @@
-Once you've chosen a pin, the process to use it is straighforward; first you tell the LPC that the pin should be used as an output, and then you tell the LPC whether the pin should be held low or high.
+Once you've chosen a pin, the process to use it is straighforward:

+  - tell the LPC that the pin should be used as an output
+  - tell the LPC whether the pin should be held low or high.
-@@

 The interesting part is how exactly you can give the LPC instructions, and what it does in order to carry them out.